box/box-ios-sdk/.github/ISSUE_TEMPLATE/question.md

 <!-- If applicable, add screenshots to help explain your problem. -->

 ### Versions Used
-Java SDK: <!-- Replace with the version of the Java SDK you're using. -->
+iOS Preview SDK: <!-- Replace with the version of the iOS Preview SDK you're using. -->
+iOS SDK: <!-- Replace with the version of the iOS SDK you're using, if applicable. -->
-Java: <!-- Replace with the version of Java your application is running on. -->
+iOS: <!-- Replace with the version of iOS your application is running on. -->
+Xcode: <!-- Replace with the version of Xcode your application is developed in. -->

 [sdk-docs]: ./doc
 [api-docs]: https://developer.box.com/docs